Miseries continue to multiply for Montreal Canadiens

 This is not normal

-From ESPN Stats and Info, a look at the Vegas Golden Knights:
+From ESPN Stats & Information, a look at the Vegas Golden Knights:

 Meanwhile, The Sin Bin had a good look at the balance the Golden Knights have to strike as a potential playoff contender and as an expansion team building for the future.